zbynekdrlik/abl-touchosc/docs/single-track-complete-test.md

 - [ ] Meter responds to audio level
 - [ ] Colors change: green → yellow → red
 - [ ] Only responds to track X on connection 1
+- [ ] Ignores meter data from connection 2
 - [ ] Smooth decay animation
-- [ ] No response to other tracks

 #### Mute Button Test
 - [ ] Button is enabled
 - [ ] Press toggles between gray (unmuted) and red (muted)
 - [ ] Sends OSC: `/live/track/set/mute X [0/1]`
+- [ ] OSC only goes to Connection 1
 - [ ] Ableton track mutes/unmutes
-- [ ] State persists correctly

 #### Pan Control Test
 - [ ] Knob is enabled
 - [ ] Center position = 0.5
 - [ ] Sends OSC: `/live/track/set/panning X [value]`
+- [ ] OSC only goes to Connection 1
 - [ ] Full range -1 to 1 mapped correctly
-- [ ] Syncs with Ableton after release

-### 5. Integration Test
+### 5. Connection Isolation Test
-- [ ] All controls work simultaneously
-- [ ] No interference between controls
-- [ ] Logger doesn't overflow
-- [ ] Performance is smooth
+To verify the automatic connection routing:
+1. Create a track named "CG #" in your master project (connection 2)
+2. The band_CG # group should NOT respond to it
+3. Only tracks from connection 1 should be recognized

 ## Success Criteria
 Before moving to multiple groups, this single group must:
 1. ✅ Initialize without errors
 2. ✅ Show correct version messages
+3. ✅ Automatically use correct connection based on name
-3. ✅ Refresh and find track successfully
+4. ✅ Refresh and find track successfully
-4. ✅ Enable/disable based on mapping
+5. ✅ Enable/disable based on mapping
-5. ✅ Route OSC to correct connection only
+6. ✅ Route OSC to correct connection only
-6. ✅ All controls function properly
+7. ✅ All controls function properly
-7. ✅ Visual feedback is clear
+8. ✅ Visual feedback is clear
-8. ✅ No performance issues
+9. ✅ No performance issues

 ## Troubleshooting

 ### Controls don't enable after refresh
 - Check track name matches exactly ("CG #")
-- Verify Connection 1 is active
+- Verify Connection 1 is active and connected to band project
 - Check status LED is green
 - Look for errors in logger

+### Group responds to wrong connection
+- This should NOT happen with correct scripts
+- Check group name starts with "band_" for connection 1
+- Verify configuration has `connection_band: 1`
+- Check script version is 1.5.1 or higher

 ### No OSC output
 - Ensure group is mapped (green status)
 - Check OSC monitor in TouchOSC
-- Verify connection settings

-### Meter not responding
-- Check OSC receive pattern is set
-- Ensure Ableton is sending meter data
-- Verify only Connection 1 is enabled
+- Verify controls are sending to connection 1

 ## Next Steps
 Only after this single group works perfectly:
-1. Create additional test groups for edge cases
+1. Create a `master_*` group to test connection 2 routing
 2. Test wrong connection scenarios
 3. Test non-existent tracks
 4. Scale up to full production layout